Advanced-Vision-and-Learning-Lab/STN-YOLO/README.md

 This source code is licensed under the license found in the [`LICENSE`](LICENSE.txt) file in the root directory of this source tree.

-This product is Copyright (c) 2023 Y. Zambre and J. Peeples.
+This product is Copyright (c) 2023 Yash Zambre and Ekdev Rajkitkul and Akshatha Mohan and Joshua Peeples.
 All rights reserved.

 ## <a name="CitingSTN-YOLO"></a>Citing Spatial Transformer Network You Only Look Once (STN-YOLO) for Improved Object Detection